Phosphorescence: Materials

-Common pigments used in phosphorescent materials include zinc sulfide and strontium aluminate.
-Use of zinc sulfide for safety related products dates back to the 1930s.
+Common phosphorescent pigments include zinc sulfide and strontium aluminate.
+Use of zinc sulfide for safety-related products dates back to the 1930s.

-The development of strontium aluminate pigments in 1993 was spurred on by the need to find a substitute for glow-in-the-dark materials with high luminance and long phosphorescence, especially those that used promethium.
-This led to the discovery by Yasumitsu Aoki (Nemoto & Co.) of materials with luminance approximately 10 times greater than zinc sulfide and phosphorescence approximately 10 times longer.
+Strontium aluminate pigments were developed in 1993 as a substitute for glow-in-the-dark materials with high luminance and long phosphorescence, especially those that used promethium, which is radioactive.
+Yasumitsu Aoki (Nemoto & Co.) discovered materials with luminance approximately 10 times greater than zinc sulfide and phosphorescence approximately 10 times longer.
 This has relegated most zinc sulfide based products to the novelty category.
-Strontium aluminate based pigments are now used in exit signs, pathway marking, and other safety related signage.
+Strontium aluminate-based pigments are now used in exit signs, pathway marking, and other safety-related signage.

 Zinc sulfide (left) and strontium aluminate (right), in visible light, in darkness, and after 4 minutes in the dark.

-Calcium sulfide (left) and metal-earth silicate (right) phosphoresce in red and blue respectively.
+Calcium sulfide (left) and metal-earth silicate (right) phosphoresce in red and blue, respectively.

 Since both phosphorescence (transition from T_{1} to S_{0}) and the generation of T_{1} from an excited singlet state (e.g., S_{1}) via intersystem crossing (ISC) are spin-forbidden processes, most organic materials exhibit insignificant phosphorescence as they mostly fail to populate the excited triplet state, and, even if T_{1} is formed, phosphorescence is most frequently outcompeted by non-radiative pathways.
 One strategy to enhance the ISC and phosphorescence is the incorporation of heavy atoms, which increase spin-orbit coupling (SOC).
 Additionally, the SOC (and therefore the ISC) can be promoted by coupling n-π* and π-π* transitions with different angular momenta, also known as Mostafa El-Sayed's rule.
 Such transitions are typically exhibited by carbonyl or triazine derivatives, and most organic room-temperature phosphorescent (ORTP) materials incorporate such moieties.
 In turn, to inhibit competitive non-radiative deactivation pathways, including vibrational relaxation and oxygen quenching and triplet-triplet annihilations, organic phosphors have to be embedded in rigid matrices such as polymers, and molecular solids (crystals, covalent organic frameworks, and others).